-- (1) These examination regulations come into force on 1 April 2019 and are published in the official announcements of the Technische Universität Dresden. - (2) They apply for all students enrolling onto the Ecosystem Service Master's degree programme for the winter semester 2019/2020 or later. - (3) The previous examination regulations for the Ecosystem Services Master's degree programme apply for students who enrolled before the winter semester 2019/2020 if they do not submit a written declaration of their acceptance of the new regulations to the Examination Board.
-The form and deadline for this declaration will be determined by the Examination Board and announced via the normal channels at the International Institute (IHI) Zittau.
+- (1) These examination regulations come into force on April 1, 2024 and are published in the official announcements of Technische Universität Dresden. - (2) They apply to all students newly enrolled in the Master's degree programme Ecosystem Services in the 2024/2025 winter semester or later. - (3) For students who enrolled earlier than in the 2024/2025 winter semester, the version of the Examination Regulations for the consecutive Master's degree programme Ecosystem Services that was valid for them up until the amendment will continue to apply unless they declare their transfer in writing to the Examination Board.
+The form and deadline of this declaration are specified by the Examination Board and announced as it is customary at the International Institute Zittau.
+Switching to the new regulations is possible at the earliest on October 1, 2024.